ahmedbadawy4/terraform-infrastructure/README.md

 1. **Terraform Plan**: This job initializes Terraform, generates a plan, and saves it as an artifact.
 2. **Terraform Apply**: This job applies the Terraform plan generated in the previous job.
 *it also contains these configurations to ensure quality:*
-3. the pipeline has a limited choice to ensure no typo mistakes in the input environment name.
+3. The pipeline has a limited choice to ensure no typo mistakes in the input environment name.
+4. `github Action Sammery will show the terraform changes that detected.
-4. the `terraform apply job will run only from the `main` branch assuming it is protected and has the latest valid code`
+5. `terraform apply` job will run only from the `main` branch assuming it is protected and has the latest valid code`
+6. `prod` envoronment ` is created in the Github action environment that need approval before execution to ensure the deployment is approved by authorized person.

 ### Workflow Trigger